-A handful of Swiss families left home and hearth to grow grapes, not on the shores of Lac Leman, but on the shores of Lac Liman in Bessarabia, at the invitation of the Russian Tsar in the early years of the nineteenth century.
+A handful of Swiss families left home and hearth to grow grapes, not on the shores of Lac Leman, Switzerland, but on the shores of Lac Liman in Bessarabia, at the invitation of the Russian Tsar in the early years of the nineteenth century.
 The colony of Chabag, or Shabo as it is called today is part of the Ukraine.
 The colony ceased to exist when it was appropriated by the Russian army during World War II.
 Switzerland repatriated many former colonists.

 Louis Samuel Vincent Tardent, his wife Uranie Grandjean, in the company of equally trepidatious families from canton Vaud, established a Swiss grape growing colony - a truly epic adventure, the final chapter of which only played out post world war 2.
 The tale is beautifully told by Olivier Grivat's 1993 publication "Les Vignerons Suisses du Tsar".

 Tsar Alexander I of Russia, whose forces defeated Napoleon's grande armee in 1812, died in 1825.
 As a young prince, he had for his tutor and mentor the distinguished Swiss statesman Frederic-Cesar de la Harpe, who is regarded as one of the founders of the canton of Vaud.

 After Napoleon's final defeat at Waterloo in 1815, various national boundaries were altered, and it was decided at the Congress of Vienna, that Bessarabia would be ceded to Russia.
 This area contained many neglected vineyards which had been abandoned by the Turks after their conquest by the Russians.

 Tsar Alexander who had remained a close friend of de la Harpe, contacted him to see whether he could persuade Swiss settlers to come to Bessarabia to restore its agriculture, particularly the vineyards and orchards.